EPCCed/intro_to_cp2k/day1/README.md

 Also change the line `SCF_GUESS ATOMIC` to `SCF_GUESS RESTART`

 This sets the input file to use the previously generated SCF wave functions as a guess for the SCF calculation.
-Run the calculation again and you should see that the number of SCF steps is fewer than before.
+Run the calculation again and you should see that only one step is required before the SCF run converges.
 Using the restart files as a guess for the SCF calculation will usually speed up similar subsequent calculations as ...
 This is useful when you want to repeat a calculation with changing some of the settings.